- This event has passed.

 Sara Green (University of Copenhagen, Denmark)– Cancer Avatars: The Temporality of Translation in Precision Oncology

-Macha Nikolski (CBiB, Bordeaux, France)– Title TBA
+Macha Nikolski (CBiB, Bordeaux, France)– Computational analysis of cancer genomes

 Sarah Yvonnet (Sorbonne Université, Paris, France)– Dealing with complexity in cancer therapeutic field

 (Centre Hospitalier Lyon Sud- Hospices Civils de Lyon, France)– Detecting (and treating?) cancer without a visible disease?
 Some epistemological issues underlying cancer screening through liquid biopsies

 Violaine Moreau (INSERM, Bordeaux, France)– Deciphering the dual role of ß-catenin in hepatocellular carcinoma

 Cancer & Aging: a complex yet scientifically stimulating relationship–

 – Macha Nikolski, Sarah Yvonnet & Marie Darrason :